samuelreh/tomatoharvest/README.md

+# TomatoHarvest
-# TomatoHarvest: Command line pomodoro timer that logs to Harvest.
+Command line pomodoro timer that logs to Harvest.

 ## Installation